Updated May 11, 2023

 Advantages of using ANY operator in MySQL

-- ANY is a type of logical operator in MySQL which returns the Boolean value as a result of the SQL query.
-It is used to select any or some tuples of the SELECT statement.
+- ANY is a logical operator in MySQL that returns the Boolean value due to the SQL query.
+Developers use it to select any or some tuples of the SELECT statement.

 - The ANY operator allows comparing the value of a table to each value in the result list or rows provided by the subquery condition.
-After this, the ANY keyword if find any value that matches at least one value or row of the inner query then, it gives TRUE as a result.
+After this, the ANY keyword finds any value that matches at least one value or row of the inner query.
+Then, it gives TRUE as a result.

-- The ANY keyword is useful to provide the result which is a distinct column value from a table that matches or has any record in another table.
+- The ANY keyword is useful to provide the result, a distinct column value from a table that matches or has any record in another table.

 - You can perform many different types of comparison using ANY operator with SELECT and WHERE keywords and out a condition to match and provide the required result from a combination of two tables.

-- It is helpful to get the result if there exists any value in one table that is satisfying a certain condition that shows the value that matches.
+- It is helpful to get the result if any value in one table satisfies a specific condition that shows the value that matches.

 The ANY operator in MySQL filters the result set from SQL syntax only if any values meet the condition; otherwise, it shows false.
 By comparing subquery results and operands in the SQL expression, developers also use the ANY keyword along with comparison operators in MySQL to achieve a specific result.
 I hope you like the article and learned some new points.

 We hope that this EDUCBA information on “ANY in MySQL” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.